 Helen joined Watsi on April 8th, 2018.
 2 other people also joined Watsi on that day!
-Helen's most recent donation traveled 8,400 miles to support Lucas, a four-month-old boy from Tanzania, to fund clubfoot repair surgery.
+Helen's most recent donation traveled 8,400 miles to support Tarik, a 4-month-old baby boy from Tanzania, to fund clubfoot surgery.

 Helen has funded healthcare for 15 patients in 6 countries.